 Cadiz has a larger population, and is about 10% larger than the population of Marbella.
 When comparing the sizes of Marbella and Cadiz, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Marbella as well as Cadiz.
 The beaches, snorkeling, the music scene, and the family-friendly experiences are the main draw to Marbella this time of year.
 Additionally, many travelers come to Cadiz for the beaches and the family-friendly experiences.

 In July, Marbella is generally around the same temperature as Cadiz.
-Temperatures in Marbella average around 25°C (77°F), and Cadiz stays around 25°C (77°F).
+Daily temperatures in Marbella average around 25°C (77°F), and Cadiz fluctuates around 25°C (77°F).

 The sun comes out a lot this time of the year in Cadiz.
 People are often attracted to the plentiful sunshine in Marbella this time of the year.
 In the summer, Marbella often gets around the same amount of sunshine as Cadiz.
 Marbella gets 348 hours of sunny skies this time of year, while Cadiz receives 356 hours of full sun.

 Marbella usually gets more rain in July than Cadiz.
 Marbella gets 2 mm (0.1 in) of rain, while Cadiz receives 0 mm (0 in) of rain this time of the year.